XomaDev/IMGY/README.md

 ## HOW TO

-Initialize the IMGYEncoder with the parameters input file and output image
+Initialize the `IMGYEncoder` with the parameters input file and output image

 ```
 IMGYEncoder encoder = new IMGYEncoder(originalFile, processedFile);

 // NOTE : Make sure you do not use the Encoder and Decoder because it may lead to FileNotFoundException
 ```

+Once you've initialized the encoder, start the process through `startProcess(`) method.
+Make sure you have used added `IOException` or used `try-catch` in you're code